yGuy/chatgpt-mattermost-bot/README.md

 ![A chat window in Mattermost showing the chat between the OpenAI bot and "yGuy"](./mattermost-chat.png)

+The bot can talk to you like a regular mattermost user.
+It's like having chat.openai.com built collaboratively built into Mattermost!
+But that's not all, you can also use it to generate images via Dall-E or diagram visualizations via a yFiles plugin!

-Here's how to get the bot running - it's easy if you have a Docker server.
+Here's how to get the bot running - it's easy if you have a Docker host.

 You need
  - the [Mattermost token](https://docs.mattermost.com/integrations/cloud-bot-accounts.html) for the bot user (`@chatgpt` by default)
  - the [OpenAI API key](https://platform.openai.com/account/api-keys)
- - a [Docker](https://www.docker.com/) server for continuously running the service, alternatively for testing, Node.js is sufficient.
+ - a [Docker](https://www.docker.com/) server for continuously running the service, alternatively for testing, Node.js 16 is sufficient.

 Andrew Zigler from Mattermost created a [YouTube Video](https://www.youtube.com/watch?v=Hx4Ex7YZZiA) that quickly guides you through the setup.